Moon baronets

 There have been two baronetcies created for persons with the surname Moon, both in the Baronetage of the United Kingdom.

-The Moon Baronetcy, of Portman Square, in the County of Middlesex, was created in the Baronetage of the United Kingdom on 4 May 1855 for the printseller and publisher Francis Moon.
+The Moon, later Graham-Moon Baronetcy, of Portman Square, in the County of Middlesex, was created in the Baronetage of the United Kingdom on 4 May 1855 for the printseller and publisher Francis Moon.
 He was Lord Mayor of London from 1854 to 1855.

 The Moon Baronetcy, of Copsewood Grange, in the parish Stoke, in the County of Warwick, was created in the Baronetage of the United Kingdom on 22 July 1887 for Richard Moon, Chairman of the London and North Western Railway from 1861 to 1891.